 In the way that I do, I am going to add some of the episodes that I really enjoy.
 If you get a chance to check them out please do.
 I also believe that Tubi has these for free as well.
 I am sad because I know that someone has the show colorized but I missed it.
 Let’s get into the list:

-• To Tell or Not to Tell – (Season 1, Episode 8) – This one was both funny and had me thinking about how marriage was and still is looked at for women.
+- To Tell or Not to Tell – (Season 1, Episode 8) – This one was both funny and had me thinking about how marriage was and still is looked at for women.
 Mel asks Rob if he would ask Laura whether she could serve as a temporary replacement for one of the show’s dancers.
 Everyone knows that Laura is a dancer and is really the natural choice.
-Laura accepts the offer.
+Laura accepts the offer much to Rob’s chagrin .
 Consequently, Rob takes over the household chores, for which he has no aptitude.
 He doesn’t know how to use the washer machine or make breakfast.
 Eggs and bacon can’t be that hard.
 Rob is personally conflicted over Mel’s wish to offer Laura a full time contract.
-I find it to be interesting that he (Rob) gets asked whether or not she can be asked about whether she wants to work outside the house.
+Laura excels at dancing so it is natural that she would score a full time contract.
+I find it to be interesting that he (Rob) gets asked whether or not she can be asked about whether she wants to work outside the house full time.
 While Rob is not a fan of the idea clearly, he understands that it should be her decision.
+Not matter how much Buddy makes comments about how Rob should sabotage her and made sure that she can’t take the job.
+Like purposefully getting her pregnant.
+Even Buddy seems to think he has a say in whether or not someone else’s wife works.
 Mel makes it a point to tell him that it is his decision, it is really not though.
-Even though he dithers whether or not to disclose the offer to her, she has an admission of her own.
+Even though he dithers whether or not to disclose the offer to her, he does tell her and awaits her answer.
+Laura has an admission of her own though.
 To his relief, Laura states that she enjoyed the week but doesn’t want to do it full time.
+She is just glad to know that she still has it.

 My Husband’s Not a Drunk – (Season 2, Episode 6) – This is craziness and chaos at its finest.
 Why do you all have a friend that is a hypnotist?
 Of course Rob is the one that is most susceptible.
 And hilarity ensues.
 Rob and Laura invite hypnotist pal Glen to a dinner party with Buddy, Sally, Jerry and Millie.
 Glen tries to hypnotize Buddy into acting drunk whenever he hears a bell ring.
 Buddy pretends to be under, but it is Rob, who is watching from the kitchen, that really gets hypnotized.
 Not knowing that Rob was under, Glen leaves without removing the spell.
 He ends up at work sliding around any time the phone rang or the typewriter dinged.
 SMH.